rakesh824203/assesment_project/README.md

             Start the Apache and MySQL services.
 Step 2 : Set Up the Project Files:
-            create the assessment_project folder inside the htdocs directory of XAMPP and place the necessary files (config.php and index.php) in it. xampp
+            create the assessment_project folder inside the htdocs directory of XAMPP and place the necessary files (config.php and scriping.php,simple_html_dom.php) in it. xampp
                    └── htdocs
                          └── assessment_project
                                 ├── config.php
+                                └── scriping.php
-                                └── index.php
+                                └── simple_html_dom.php
 Step 3 : Configure the Database:
            Open phpMyAdmin in your browser.
            Create a new database named rakesh.